Inattentional blindness

-Inattentional blindness or perceptual blindness (rarely called inattentive blindness) occurs when an individual fails to perceive an unexpected stimulus in plain sight, purely as a result of a lack of attention rather than any vision defects or deficits.
-When it becomes impossible to attend to all the stimuli in a given situation, a temporary "blindness" effect can occur, as individuals fail to see unexpected but often salient objects or stimuli.
+Inattentional blindness or perceptual blindness (rarely called inattentive blindness) occurs when an individual fails to perceive an unexpected stimulus in plain sight because their attention is focused elsewhere, rather than any vision defects or deficits.
+When it becomes impossible to attend to all the stimuli in a given situation, a temporary "blindness" effect can occur in which individuals fail to see unexpected but often salient objects or stimuli.
+Inattentional blindness is similar to change blindness in which the observer fails to notice changes that occur slowly in a scene.

 The term was chosen by Arien Mack and Irvin Rock in 1992 and was used as the title of their book of the same name, published by MIT Press in 1998, in which they describe the discovery of the phenomenon and include a collection of procedures used in describing it.
 A famous study that demonstrated inattentional blindness asked participants whether or not they noticed a person in a gorilla costume walking through the scene of a visual task they had been given.

 Research on inattentional blindness suggests that the phenomenon can occur in any individual, independent of cognitive deficits.
-However, recent evidence shows that patients with attention deficit hyperactivity disorder performed better attentionally when engaging in inattentional blindness tasks than control patients did, suggesting that some types of neuro-divergence may decrease the effects of this phenomenon.
+However, recent evidence shows that patients with attention deficit hyperactivity disorder (ADHD) performed better attentionally when engaging in inattentional blindness tasks than control patients did, suggesting that some types of neuro-divergence may decrease the effects of this phenomenon.
 Recent studies have also looked at age differences and inattentional blindness scores, and results show that the effect increases as humans age.
 There is mixed evidence that consequential unexpected objects are noticed more: Some studies suggest that humans can detect threatening unexpected stimuli more easily than nonthreatening ones, but other studies suggest that this is not the case.
 There is some evidence that objects associated with reward are noticed more.

 Numerous experiments and art works have demonstrated that inattentional blindness also has an effect on people's perception.